Seminole & Volusia counties

 The St. Johns River flows through this 9,406-acre lake.
 The city of Sanford borders the southern shoreline.
 Public access can be utilized off the Seminole County side of the intersection of Highway 17/92 and I-4; the north side of the lake off of Enterprise Road; and at Monroe Harbor Marina in downtown Sanford.
 Private access and more recent fishing information can be obtained from Lake Monroe Inn Bait & Tackle (407-322-3108), Highbanks Marina and Camp Resort (386-668-4491), or Best Western Marina (407-323-1910).

 For further information please contact our Regional Office at 352-732-1225.

-Low waters will make getting to inshore vegetation difficult.
-Offshore structure in the form of pilings, docks, or drop-offs will probably be the key to finding fish.
-Bulrush may be productive, if the waters are deep enough to hold fish.
-Use a long heavy rod or cane pole and dip into the interior of the vegetation.
-Bluegill will spawn periodically throughout the quarter wherever they can find vegetation with sufficient water depth.
-Fish inshore early in the mornings before the sun heats them up and the fish go deep looking for cooler waters.
+Current water levels are quite low going into this quarter, about 1-1 ½ ft. below.
+Continued low water levels mean that offshore structure in the form of pilings, docks, or drop-offs will probably be the key to finding bass.
+Bulrush may be productive, if waters come back up to a normal level.
+Bluegill and Redear Sunfish will spawn periodically throughout the quarter wherever they can find vegetation or structure with sufficient water depth.
+If the fish are inshore, fish early in the mornings before the sun heats them up and the fish go deep looking for cooler waters.